Healthy Ageing Research Group

 - Ensure that the work of the group demonstrates a change in policy and practice for older people at a local, national and international level.

 - Engage the involvement of the public and patients in research activities.

 Through our thematic aims we will:

 - Develop interventions to promote active and healthy ageing, assist older people to maintain independence, promote quality of life and ensure active participation in society.

 - Promote equity, especially by investigating determinants of access to services and treatments as they relate to ageing.

 - Inform policy and practice for older people locally, nationally and internationally.

 - Involve the public and patients in research.

-Professor Chris Todd, Professor of Primary Care & Community Health, University of Manchester
+Professor Chris Todd, Professor of Primary Care and Community Health, University of Manchester.

-The PreventIT project - improving health and active aging with mobile technology: www.preventit.eu
+The PreventIT project - improving health and active ageing with mobile technology: www.preventit.eu

 ProFouND - The Prevention of Falls Network for Dissemination: profound.eu.com